anagudelogu/hello_react_front_end/README.md

 # Hello React Rails - Front-end

 An app to illustrate how to use React and Rails from separate ends.
-This project serve as the Back-end API.
+This project serve as the Front-end UI.

 [Link to Back-end](https://github.com/anagudelogu/hello_rails_back_end)